btj93/blog/posts/nvim-plugins-202504.md

         ^ cursor here
 ```

 Voila!
 You have moved the cursor by subword motion!
-Now you can `w` all the way to downtown!
+Now you can *`w` all the way to downtown*!

 ![a-thousand-miles](https://btj93.github.io/nvim-plugins-202504/a-thousand-miles.jpg)